Facebook Pixel

 Key Takeaways

-• Mitigation blocks show where price reacts to unfilled orders, not random zones.
-They form when price fails to break a high or low, leaving behind a clear structure traders can use.
+• Mitigation blocks show where price reacts to unfilled orders, not random levels.
+They form when price fails to break a high or low, leaving behind a clear zone on the chart.

-• The best setups come when mitigation blocks align with other tools.
-Look for confluence with fair value gaps, liquidity sweeps, or market structure shifts to increase your edge.
+• The best setups appear when these blocks align with other signals like fair value gaps or liquidity sweeps, giving traders more confidence.

 Try a No-Risk Demo Account